quixio/quix-streams/docs/publish.md

     stream.Parameters.Buffer.Publish(data);
     ```

-Visit the [Buffer](#buffer) section of this documentation to find out more about the built-in Buffer feature.
+Visit the [Buffer](#buffer) section of this documentation to find out more about the built-in buffer feature.

-Quix Streams allows you to attach any type of data — Numbers, Strings, or raw Binary data — to your timestamps.
-The following code will attach one of each to the same timestamp:
+Quix Streams allows you to attach numbers, strings, or binary data to your timestamps.
+The code below will attach one of each to the same timestamp:

 === "Python"

     ``` python
+    from quixstreams import TimeseriesData
+    from datetime import datetime

     data = TimeseriesData()

-    data.add_timestamp(datetime.datetime.utcnow()) \
+    data.add_timestamp(datetime.utcnow()) \
         .add_value("ParameterA", 10) \
         .add_value("ParameterB", "hello") \
         .add_value("ParameterC", bytearray("hello, Quix!", 'utf-8'))  # use bytearray to publish binary data to a stream.
     ```

 === "C\#"